What are the different types of flour, why are there so many, and what are they for? I’m here to break it down for you!

 The percentage of gluten in flour will vary depending on what type of flour is being used, and sometimes that amount will vary slightly between brands.

-If you’d like to go deeper into the science behind gluten, check out this article from Baker Bettie.
+If you’d like to go deeper into the science behind gluten, this article from Baker Bettie is all about gluten.

 Bleached Vs. Unbleached Flour